rogue-syntax/json2-go/README.md

 ## Duplicate column names from join
 If you have a join that results in duplicate column names, json2go will flag and generate duplicate struct fields:
+- use optional argument --duplicates, otherwise dupicates will be omitted from type definition (while still being mitigated from incoming sql rows in the scanner)
 - output type with duplicates:

+## Command Line Arguments
+--file= <Path to your json file>
+--name= <Name for the type definition>
+--out= <Path to outut to>
+--duplicates= <Optional flag to include duplicate fields in type definition>

 ``` go
 type User struct {
 	User_id  string